tareqmahmud/sweet/readme.md

 use Sweet;
 ```

-Within you controllers, before redirect you can add sweet notification
+Within you controllers, before redirect, you can add sweet notification

 ```php
 public function update()